 We are particularly interested in compounds that exhibit unusual conformational behavior, self-assembly into more-complex architectures, or functional electronic structures, and those that only exist away from equilibrium.
 Typically, the molecules we target are synthetically challenging, often because of the very structural features we hope to exploit.
 Consequently, much of our time is spent on synthetic chemistry.
 However, every compound we target is chosen for functional properties which we then characterize by various spectroscopies and other techniques.
 Further characterization of our materials is done in collaboration with other groups at Miami and elsewhere.

-Although the methods we employ vary by project, all students in the group get extensive training in organic synthesis, including the execution of oxygen- and moisture-sensitive reactions; structure elucidation by spectroscopic techniques (e.g., NMR); and basic UV–vis and fluorescence spectroscopy.
-In addition, our group also studies chemical kinetics with various techniques and makes use of polarized microscopy and differential scanning calorimetry (for liquid crystals); gel permeation chromatography; and computational chemistry.
+Although the methods we employ vary by project, all students in the group get extensive training in organic synthesis, including the execution of oxygen- and moisture-sensitive reactions, and structure elucidation by spectroscopy (e.g., NMR).
+Our group also studies chemical kinetics with various methods and makes use of computational chemistry and many materials characterization techniques.

 ortho-Phenylenes